 Obviously, most blackjack players in Michigan want to play blackjack for real money.
 To be frank, blackjack is fun, but not for long if there’s no risk involved.

-However, it is possible to play free demo versions of online blackjack games on many online gambling sites.
+However, it is possible to play free demo versions of online blackjack games on many Michigan gambling sites.
 The version will give the player $1,000 in free chips, and most of the game functions are available to try.

 It is important to note that free blackjack is only available for games that are automated.
 In cases where sites offer live dealer games, it will only be possible to view the action.